Rebook UK Driving Test After Fail: 10-Day Rule and Fees

-#The 10 working days rule
+The 10 working days rule

 After failing, you cannot retake the practical for at least 10 working days.
 This is a fixed DVSA rule, no exceptions, even if you fail on a technicality.
 The 10 days exclude weekends and bank holidays, so a test failed on a Friday cannot be retaken until at least the second Monday after.
+The rule exists to give candidates time to reflect on the failure and take corrective lessons rather than booking another attempt the next day.

-#When to actually book
+When to actually book

 You can book the moment you walk out of the test centre.
 The system simply will not show slots earlier than the 10-day minimum.
 Booking immediately is sensible, popular slots fill quickly, and waiting "to think it over" is the most common mistake made by failed candidates.
+Wait times for retakes are the same as for any test: typically 14 to 20 weeks across the UK, longer in London and the South East.
+The cancellations guide covers how to find earlier slots through the official GOV.UK tool.

-#How much does the retake cost?
+How much does the retake cost?

 The same as the original: £62 weekday or £75 evening/weekend.
 The fee is per attempt, not per pass.
 There is no discount for retakes, and DVSA does not offer concessions, regardless of how close to passing you came.
+A learner who fails twice has paid £124 in test fees alone, plus the cost of lessons between attempts.
+The test fees guide covers the full cost picture.

-#Reading your last test report
+Reading your last test report

 Before you book, read the marking sheet from your fail in detail.
 Identify the serious fault that caused the failure and any minor faults in the same category, repeated minors often signal a habit that will cause another serious fault next time.
+The DVSA marking sheet uses standardised category headings (Junctions: observation, Use of mirrors, Move off safely, etc.) so the fault pattern is readable even without expert knowledge.
+The why people fail guide covers the most common fail patterns nationally.

 - Was the serious fault a one-off or part of a pattern?